IRCraziestTaxi/typeorm-linq-repository/README.md

 # typeorm-linq-repository
 Wraps TypeORM repository pattern and QueryBuilder using fluent, LINQ-style queries.

+## Foreword

+This is a very young codebase and has not received a lot of testing yet.
+There will soon be an NPM package after more testing is performed, but in the meantime, you are more than welcome to use it.
+I only ask that you please submit issues and/or pull requests so that any problems can be straightened out.

+### Prerequisites

+A few things to note regarding this project:

+1. TypeORM, a code-first relational database ORM for typescript, is the foundation of this project.
+If you are unfamiliar with TypeORM, I strongly suggest that you check it out.

+2. This project also relies on ts-simple-nameof, another repository by IRCraziestTaxi.
+Again, an NPM package for that is coming soon, but in the meantime, you can get the code from the repository and use it wherever you'd like.

+3. This project is meant to be used in typescript.
+The main point of this framework is to gain type safety for queries, which requires the use of typescript.
+If there is enough demand, a build compatible with javascript will be published, but in the meantime, it is offered as-is.

 ## Base Repository
 The BaseRepository takes a class type representing a TypeORM model as its constructor argument.